eclipse-che/che-docs/src/main/pages/framework/framework_overview.md

 {% include links.html %}

-## Che as a Product

-Eclipse Che is available as a default build, i.e. something that is released and shipped on a regular basis.
-The regular build of Che contains almost all available plugins and comes with default configuration and settings.
-You can use Che as a standalone product on [Docker][docker] and [OpenShift][openshift].

-## Che as a Framework
+## Introduction

-Eclipse Che is a platform that can be customized by:
+Eclipse Che is a platform that can be extended by:

 * adding client side plugins that bring new menus, panels and other UI components, [authored in GWT][ide-extensions-gwt]
 * adding client side plugins authored in [JavaScript/TypeScript][ide-extensions-js] (or any other JS frameworks)